 Informal Parent/Teacher Meetings

-Arranging parent/teacher meetings within the school day while children are in school is difficult.
-However, parents are welcome to speak to the Principal or teacher(s) at a pre-
+- Arranging parent/teacher meetings within the school day while children are in school is difficult.
+However, parents are welcome to speak to the Principal or teacher(s) at a pre-arranged time.

 Occasions occur where a parent needs to speak to a teacher urgently.
 Sometimes these meetings need to take place without prior notice.
 The Principal will facilitate such meetings making every effort to ensure that the children in the class do not lose out on any of the teaching/learning time.

 If parents wish to drop in lunch boxes, sports gear etc, this can be facilitated through the secretary’s office as it is important to keep class interruptions to a minimum.